liquidity-network/template.achievement.network/contracts/fptp.md

 {% exercise %}

+Implement the `constructor(uint8 _numCandidates)`,
-Implement the two modifiers and the `setEligibleToVote(addr voter)`, `vote(uint8 _votedFor)`, and `getWinner()` methods as described.
+`vote(uint8 _votedFor)`, and `getWinner()` methods as described.

 {% hints %}

-* Don't forget to use the modifiers where appropriate.
+* Don't forget to validate the input to your vote function to make sure the supplied number is a real candidate.
+* Think carefully about when numVotes needs to be incremented.
+* You could use another array to tally up votes for each candidate in the getWinner() function.

 {% initial %}
 pragma solidity ^0.4.24;